Google Just Quietly Became the Most Dangerous Company in Tech

 Eight hundred percent.

 Google announced it is selling TPUs externally to enterprise customers.
 This is the sleeper story of the entire earnings season.
-For years, Google's custom AI chips were an internal advantage — a moat you couldn't buy.
+For years, Google's custom AI chips were an internal advantage, a moat you couldn't buy.
 Now they're selling access to that moat.
-Which means Google Cloud isn't just competing with AWS and Azure on compute — it's competing with Nvidia.
+Which means Google Cloud isn't just competing with AWS and Azure on compute.
+It's competing with Nvidia.

 Sundar Pichai has been a punching bag for years.
 'Google can't execute.'
 'They'll lose search to AI.'
 'They're going to miss the cloud wave.'
 I've heard it all.
 I've probably written some version of it myself.

 But look at what's actually happened.
-Search grew 19% — not despite AI, because of it.
+Search grew 19%, not despite AI, because of it.
 Cloud hit $20 billion in quarterly revenue.
-And the company is now building a full-stack AI offering — models, chips, cloud infrastructure, developer tools — that nobody else can fully replicate today.
+And the company is now building a full-stack AI offering (models, chips, cloud infrastructure, developer tools) that nobody else can fully replicate today.
 Not Amazon.
 Not Microsoft.
 Not anyone.

 Microsoft is extraordinary.
 AWS is re-accelerating.
 But Google?
 Google is running a different race entirely.